danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 * Port 3: channels 33-48
 * Port 4: channels 49-64

 Devices can be reordered to set their port number.
-Simply drag the device within the Input or Output table when **Multiple Device Mode** is enabled.
+When **Multiple Device Mode** is enabled, tap the Edit button and drag the device within the Input or Output table.

 ### App Settings